What Is A Rate-And-Term Refinance?

 Some of the similarities between rate-and-term refinances and cash-out refinances include:

 - You take out a new loan.
-Both cash-out refinances and rate-and-term refinances involve paying off your current mortgage loan as well as taking on a new loan with different terms.
+Both cash-out refinances and rate-and-term refinances involve paying off your existing mortgage as well as taking on a new loan with different terms.

 - You can change your rate or term.
-In addition to adjusting your principal, it’s possible to change both your interest rate and loan term when you take a cash-out refinance.
-This is in addition to taking cash out of your equity.
+In addition to adjusting your principal, it’s possible to change both your interest rate and loan term when you take a cash-out refinance, as well as converting your equity into cash.

 - Your principal balance might not change.
 No matter how you change your term or interest rate with a rate-and-term refinance, your principal balance could remain the same if you didn’t roll your closing costs into your loan.
 When you get a cash-out refinance, you accept a higher principal balance and take the remainder out in cash.

 Rate-and-term refinances and cash-out refinances are for different types of borrowers.
-If you’re unsatisfied with your current monthly payment or interest rate, a rate-and-term refinance – or even a no cash-out refinance – might be right for you.
+If you’re unsatisfied with your current monthly payment or interest rate, a rate-and-term refinance might be right for you.
 Do you want to consolidate debt or cover a major expense?
-You might want to consider a cash-out refinance.
+You might want to consider a cash-out refinance or home equity loan.

-If you’re ready to apply for a rate-and-term refinance, start your application online today with Rocket Mortgage.
+If you’re ready to apply to refinance, start your application online today with Rocket Mortgage.

 Related Resources